The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 **Why the double Shadow of Death at the end?**

 * Death's Design would fall off for the very last GCD if we do not refresh it.
 Thordan is untargetable for around 30 seconds, so he would become targetable with about 24 seconds on Death's Design.
-The next Re-Opener will have one Shadow of Death less in it which can be replaced by a stronger GCD.
+The next Opener will have one Shadow of Death less in it which can be replaced by a stronger GCD.
 Gallows is our last GCD because it is less likely to get ghosted due to application delay.

 **Would it not be more DPS to use Soul Slice before Shadow of Death?**